Center for Environmental Health Directory

 • Radiological Emergency Response and Radon and Environmental Radiation, Cynthia Costello, MS, MPH, CHP

-State District Offices carry out environmental health protection programs in the 21 counties that do not deliver environmental health services through county or city health departments.
+State Health Department District Offices carry out environmental health protection programs in the 21 counties that do not deliver environmental health services through county or city health departments.
 They ensure that suitable water, food, housing and recreational facilities are provided to the public.
-The District Offices identify, investigate and resolve actual and potential health hazards caused by environmental factors.
-Regional Offices provide technical and program support, as well as monitor and evaluate implementation of environmental health protection programs in District Offices and local health departments within the regional jurisdiction.
+District Offices identify, investigate, and resolve health hazards.
+Regional Offices provide technical and program support and evaluate environmental health protection programs in District Offices and local health departments within their jurisdiction.
+See p.
+12 for a map of the regional and field offices across the state.

 Telephone numbers for regional, district, county and city health departments are listed on our interactive map.